masyukun/correct-csv-parser-xquery/README.md

 This CSV parser correctly parses CSV files with escaped quotation marks ("") and carriage returns in column data.
 It is probably slower than <a href="https://github.com/dmcassel/blog-code">other parsers</a>, because the XQuery language standard does not support several key Regex features and relies on parsing the file one character at a time instead.

 If your column data contains these escaped characters, to my knowledge this is currently the only XQuery-based CSV-to-XML converter that can parse them properly.
 If your data contains no such escape sequences, you will get much better performance using a different parser.

+PERFORMANCE:
+Quite a bit of speed was gained by NOT using the fn:substring() method -- instead, the file is converted to a sequence of codepoints.
+More than likely, the substring method's performance is O(n), so iterating a character at a time has an efficiency of O(n!).

+It's still too slow for very large data sets -- using my Macbook Pro (2.3 GHz i7, 16 GB DDR3) running a 7.95MB CSV and writing it to an XML file took PT2M53.663599S

 <a href="http://tools.ietf.org/html/rfc4180">RFC 4180</a> GRAMMAR:
 ```